1,000 Hats Campaign

 Rotman alumni wear their pride and show their commitment to the Rotman School through the 1,000 Hats Campaign.

-The 1,000 Hats Campaign is part of The Rotman Annual Fund which supports vital initiatives including scholarships, student experiential programming and the Dean's Discretionary Fund.
+The 1,000 Hats Campaign is part of The Rotman Annual Fund which supports vital initiatives including scholarships, student experiential learning and the Dean's Discretionary Fund.
 Your generosity ensures that Rotman stays at the forefront of management education, developing and inspiring the next generation of business leaders and entrepreneurs.

 Wear your pride as part of the 1,000 Hats Campaign to support the Rotman Annual Fund.